xue59/KillDoctorLuckyGameDesign/README.md

    5. If no file map provided, it will run the default file map of mansion.txt.
    6. After run you can open the Folder: /Milestone1_TheWorld/out/artifacts/Milestone1_TheWorld_jar, you will see an newCreatedMap.png created which is the World Map of your txt file!

-2. Example run:
+2. Example Run: (Result can be found in res/ExampleRunsForProject1 )
-   1. Example Run 1 result can be found in res/ExampleRunsForProject1
+   1. Example Run 1
       1. Line 4: The result shows just after new Mansion.txt just created, Dr Lucky have NOT yet move any steps, so he is in Room #0-Armory.
       2. Line 5 to 25: It shows all the Room # with it's neighbor Room #.
 (Work as a bi-directional AdjList).
       3. Open the "AfterExampleRun1.png" in the same Folder, the picture shows this 1st run result, thus compare with the mansion.txt, we can know the Neighbor list is correct.